 55:57 Announcer: Tune in each week for The Caring Generation with host Pamela D. Wilson.
 Come join the conversation and see how Pamela can provide solutions and peace of mind for everyone, here on Pamela D. Wilson’s The Caring Generation.

 Looking For More Help With Care Costs?
-You’ll Find What You Are Looking for in The Caring Generation® Library in the Section Costs of Care.
+You’ll Find What You Are Looking for in The Caring Generation® Library in the Section Care Communities and Housing.